austinmargarone/austinmargarone/README.md

 1. Jobit - an open-source web development job listing platform
 2. Morent - a car rental platorm

-I'm also very passionate about Web3 & Blockchain technology.
-I enjoy developing smart contracts with Solidty and learning about new technologies.

 <br>

 ## Tech: